nickjackolaisen/BusinessInitiaitive/_posts/comparisons/2023-06-30-s_corp_vs_c_corp.md

 In addition to the salaries, you and the rest of the owners receive Dividends.

-[Shareholder Dividends](https://www.henssler.com/c-corporation-distributions/) are considered personal earnings and are taxed a second time.
+<a href="https://www.henssler.com/c-corporation-distributions/" target="_blank">Shareholder Dividends</a> are considered personal earnings and are taxed a second time.

 This tax is based on your tax bracket so it varies from one person to the next.